Horace M. Towner

-Horace Mann Towner (October 23, 1855 - November 23, 1937) was an American politician who served as a member of the United States House of Representatives from Iowa's 8th congressional district and appointed the governor of Puerto Rico.
+Horace Mann Towner (October 23, 1855 - November 23, 1937) was an American politician who served as a member of the United States House of Representatives from Iowa's 8th congressional district and who was appointed the governor of Puerto Rico.
 In an era in which the federal government's role in health and education was small, he was an early leader of efforts to expand that role.

 Early life and education

 Towner was born in Belvidere, Illinois, the son of John and Keziah Towner.
 He was educated in the public schools at Belvidere, at the University of Chicago, and at the Union College of Law (now the Northwestern University Pritzker School of Law).

 Career

 Towner was admitted to the bar in 1877, and initially practiced law in Prescott, Iowa, in Adams County.
 In 1880, he was elected county superintendent of schools at Corning, Iowa, in which capacity he served until 1884.
 He resumed the practice of law in Corning.
 In 1887 he married Harriet Elizabeth Cole, at Corning.
 They had three children, Leta, Horace, and Constance.

 In 1890, he was elected as a judge of the third judicial district of Iowa.
 He also served as a lecturer on constitutional law at the University of Iowa from 1902 to 1911.

-He was also a pianist and a composer, who set to music "Iowa, Beautiful Land", once Iowa's official song.
+In addition, he was a pianist and a composer, who set to music "Iowa, Beautiful Land", that at one time was once Iowa's official song.